-B. Before which court or agency should such a challenge be made? [if the answer to question 15/A is affirmative]
+B. Before which court or agency should such a challenge be made? [if the answer to question 15/A is affirmative ---------- --------- ------------- subject to review by the cassation court which is the Supreme Court of Slovak Republic.

 The Council of the Office shall decide on appeals and review decisions outside of appellate proceedings.